tedcary/UltraBoost/README.md

 For more information, see:

 Afaf F. Moustafa (2020).
-Color Doppler Ultrasound Improves Machine Learning Diagnosise of Breast Cancer.
+Color Doppler Ultrasound Improves Machine Learning Diagnosis of Breast Cancer.
 Diagnostics.
 10(9):631.

 Santosh S. Venkatesh (2015).
-Going beyond a First Reader:A Machine Learning Methodology for Optimizing Cost and Performance in Breast Ultrasound Diagnosis..
+Going beyond a First Reader:A Machine Learning Methodology for Optimizing Cost and Performance in Breast Ultrasound Diagnosis.
 Ultrasound Med Bio.
 41(12):3148-62.